 The Korteweg's K Corporation once again had off-the-track issues with the Northern Waterford Residents' Association who challenged the Speedbowl's decibal levels of sound throughout the area on race day.
 Ultimately, the Town of Waterford implemented a noise ordinance that was in conjunction with the State of Connecticut's noise ordinance.
 The State's ordinance exempted auto racing, therefore the Speedbowl allowed to continue operating without penalty.
-However, to comply with the new ordinance and appease the surrounding residents, Speedbowl management enforced a muffler rule requiring all cars in all divisions to have one in order to compete.
-This rule remains in place to this day.
+Track officials became more deligent in enforcing the muffler rule established in 1991.
+There was now a $500 fined for any competitor who was not in compliance with the muffler rule.

-Longtime Modified competitor Jerry Pearl, who already won SK Modified track championships at Stafford Motor Speedway in the early 1980's and who finished 2nd in the standings at the Speedbowl in 1982, 1983, 1985 and 1991 finally captured his first SK point championship at the shoreline oval.
+Longtime Modified competitor Jerry Pearl, who already won 2 SK Modified track championships at Stafford Motor Speedway in the early 1980's and who finished 2nd in the standings at the Speedbowl in 1982, 1983, 1985 and 1991 finally captured his first championship at the Speedbowl.
 He won 2 features during the season.
 Ricky Young won the longest event of the year – the 150 lap portion of the Waterford 200 – The Showdown in October.
-Bob Potter's 3 victories gave him 25 career SK wins at Waterford.
+Bob Potter won 3 times.
 Ted Christopher also won 3 times, including the 93 lap Blast Off event.
 He led the SK Modified division in wins for the 4th consecutive year.
 Jimmy Broderick won the SK 40 lapper during Chill Out '93 and Richie Gallup won the 50 lap Busch Open to end the season.

 After finishing runner-up for the championship the previous 3 seasons, Tom Fox would collect 9 Late Model wins to finally earn his first Speedbowl Championship.
-He won the first 3 features of the year – which was last done by Phil Rondeau in 1989 and bested only by Mike Daignault 's 4 straight to start the 1971 season.
+He won the first 3 features of the year – which was last done by Phil Rondeau in 1989.
 Fox would go on to represent the Waterford Speedbowl in Victory Lane at the Street Stock Race of Champions in Flemington, NJ – adding to one of his best overall seasons.
-Fox became the 2nd Speedbowl competitor (Phil Rondeau) to win the SS Race of Champions event in the previous 5 years.
+Fox became the 2nd Speedbowl competitor (Phil Rondeau) to win the ROC event in the previous 5 years.

 Late in the season, Johnny "The King" Cambino, who was a big United star at the old West Haven (CT) Speedway in the 1960's and later Riverside Park (MA) Speedway, came out of retirement at the age of 62 to compete in the Speedbowl's Limited Sportsman division.
 After first hanging up his helmet in 1978, a quick stint in a Legends of the Speedbowl exhibition race the previous year, revived his passion for being behind the wheel.
 Driving Ignazio Puleo's #7 car he would win the season finale 50 lapper.